MasonStooksbury/Hex-Clock/README.md

 # Hex Clock

-From the mind of inventor Johnathan Wood comes the: *Hex Clock*.
+From the mind of inventor Johnathan Wood comes: the *Hex Clock*.
 A novel timepiece combining two of Johnathan's favorite things: technology and hexagons.
 The Hex Clock uses two hexagons to represent sexigesimal time using two 6-bit numbers wrapped around hexagons.
 Let's see a picture that will hopefully make more sense.

 <br>